NaveenChoudharyy/TransGlobe_Business/README.md

 ## 1. Project Overview

-**TransGlobe_Business** is an end-to-end logistics analytics project built using a synthetic dataset published on **Kaggle**.
+**TransGlobe_Business** is an end-to-end logistics analytics project built using a logistics dataset published on **Kaggle**.

 The project combines **SQL Server, Python, machine learning, and Power BI** to transform logistics data into:

 - Business-focused SQL analysis
+- Exploratory data analysis and operational insights
 - A predictive model for late-delivery risk
-- An interactive four-page Power BI dashboard
+- An interactive Power BI dashboard
 - Actionable operational insights

 ### Business Domain